tunmsk/nextgen-facebook/readme.txt

 * *Developer Notes*
 	* Refactored the NgfbShortcodeSharing and NgfbWidgetSharing classes to optimize caching performance.
 	* Refactored the ngfb_get_sharing_buttons() function to optimize caching performance.
-	* Added a new NgfbSharing::get_buttons_cache_index() method to cache sharing buttons HTML as array elements.
-This optimizes the cache by storing one transient instead of one transient per sharing buttons location within the same webpage.
+	* Added a new NgfbSharing::get_buttons_cache_index() method to cache social sharing buttons HTML as array elements.
+This optimizes the cache by storing one transient instead of one transient per social sharing buttons location within the same webpage.
 	* Refactored the NgfbSchema::get_json_array() method for a slight performance improvement.
 	* Added https://schema.org/Thing to the Schema Types array (as top-level parent for all other Schema types).
 	* Replaced the `$user_id` argument in all JSON data and property filters by the Schema `$type_id`.